 Purpose of the express termination clause

 Under Italian law, a contract may not be terminated if non-performance is unimportant having regard to the other party’s interest (article 1455 Italian Civil Code).
-This produces ambiguity as it enables the judge to evaluate the gravity of the breach and assess the non-defaulting party’s interest to the obligation.
+This produces ambiguity as it enables the judge to evaluate the gravity of the breach of contract and assess the non-defaulting party’s interest to the obligation.

 Requirements under Italian law